KasperKnop/WEB1/docs/02-css.md

 2. Change the text color of specific elements (e.g., headings or paragraphs).
 3. Choose a different font by updating the font-family and adjusting the font-size for better readability.
 4. Center some of the content, such as the main heading or introduction text.
+5. Style the included tables.
+6. Include margin, padding and borders on relevant boxes.
+8. Use custom properties for your websites colors.
-5. Come up with more styling improvements to your site!
+8. Come up with more styling improvements to your site!
-6. Share your updated work in the comment section below.
+9. Share your updated work in the comment section below.

 ### Box Sizing